RoboStack/robostack.github.io/docs/GettingStarted.md

 # Getting Started

 RoboStack is a bundling of ROS for Linux, macOS and Windows using the [Conda package manager](https://docs.conda.io/en/latest/), based on top of [conda-forge](https://conda-forge.org/).
-We have also extended support to the [Pixi](https://pixi.sh/latest/) package manager, which builds upon the foundations of, and maintains compatabillity with the Conda ecosystem.

-[Here](https://pixi.sh/dev/switching_from/conda/) is a comparison of how Pixi works when compared to Conda/Mamba
+We have also extended support to the [Pixi](https://pixi.sh/latest/) package manager, which builds upon the foundations of, and maintains compatability with the Conda ecosystem.
+[Here](https://pixi.sh/dev/switching_from/conda/) is a comparison of how Pixi works when compared to Conda/Mamba.

-You can install Robostack using either Mamba or pixi.
+You can install Robostack using either Mamba or Pixi.
+We recommend using Pixi for any new installations.
 === "Mamba"
     ## Install Mamba
     To get started, you'll need a base conda installation.
 We recommend using the [`miniforge`](https://github.com/conda-forge/miniforge) installer.